Understanding Model Context Protocol (MCP)

 - Providing Context for AI Reasoning: By acting as an MCP server, TigerGraph can equip AI models with the contextual information they need to make more informed and accurate decisions.
 For instance, in a customer service application, an AI agent can use TigerGraph to access a customer’s interaction history, social connections, and purchase patterns to provide more personalized and helpful support.

 - Enhancing AI Explainability: The graph-based structure of TigerGraph makes it easier to understand how AI arrived at a particular conclusion.
 By tracing the paths and relationships used by an AI agent, TigerGraph can improve the transparency and explainability of AI decision-making.
+This synergy between graph databases and the Model Context Protocol allows developers to build explainable, auditable AI pipelines, which is a key differentiator for enterprise-grade LLM integration.

 Use Cases